estrandv/jdw-osc-router/readme.md

 # Functions

 ### /subscribe or /unsubscribe
-- Arg0: The address to subscribe/unsubscribe to/from, e.g. "/my_func"
+- Arg0: The OSC address/function to subscribe/unsubscribe to/from, e.g. "/my_func"
+- Arg1: The ip of the subscriber (string)
-- Arg1: The port of the subscriber
+- Arg2: The port of the subscriber (int)
-- Example: ["/subscribe", "/test", 13332] (This will send all /test messages to the subscriber on its inferred ip and provided port)
+- Example: ["/subscribe", "/test", "127.0.0.1", 13332] (This will send all /test messages to the subscriber of the given ip/port)
-- Explanation: A subscribing osc server that wants to receive messages for the given OSC address (arg0) must provide both this OSC address and its own port.
-The ip of the server is inferred from the udp call.
-Once a subscriber is registered, all messages for the subscribed address will be cloned and sent to that subscriber immediately upon being received by the router.
+- Explanation: Once a subscriber is registered, all messages for the subscribed address will be cloned and sent to that subscriber immediately upon being received by the router.